rosanna20736/inspireWiT-report/index.md

 inspireWiT 2018 was held at the [Broadway cinema](http://www.broadway.org.uk/) in central Nottingham.
 Our aims for the conference were:

--To showcase brilliant women and people of gender minorities in tech -To inspire and encourage women and gender minorities to get involved in tech -To provide a network for those already in the field -To encourage people of all genders to consider diversity -To have fun, meet new people and learn new things!
+- To showcase brilliant women and people of gender minorities in tech
+- To inspire and encourage women and gender minorities to get involved in tech
+- To provide a network for those already in the field
+- To encourage people of all genders to consider diversity
+- To have fun, meet new people and learn new things!

 Thank you so much for helping us to achieve those goals.